The Truth About Leather Dog Gear – Veg Tan vs Chrome Tan Explained

 No Official Grading

-There is no official grading system that ranks "genuine leather" as a defined quality tier.
-But here is what happens in the real world.
-When a manufacturer's best sales pitch is "it's real leather", that is usually because they cannot honestly claim anything better.
+There is no official grading system that ranks “genuine leather” as a defined quality tier.
+When a manufacturer’s best sales pitch is “it is real leather”, that is usually because they cannot honestly claim anything better.

 Full Grain